Alexander Bublik: 2022: First ATP singles title

-2023: First ATP 500 and second ATP 250 titles, top 25
+2023: First ATP 500 title, top 25

 Bublik started his 2023 season by representing Kazakhstan at the first edition of the United Cup.
 Kazakhstan was in Group B alongside Switzerland and Poland.
 Against Switzerland, he lost to Stan Wawrinka.
 Against Poland, he was defeated by Hubert Hurkacz in three sets.
 In the end, Kazakhstan ended third in Group B. Seeded fifth at the ASB Classic in Auckland, he lost in the first round to David Goffin.
 At the Australian Open, he pushed 30th seed and world No. 32, Alejandro Davidovich Fokina, to five sets, but he ended up losing his first-round match.

 After the Australian Open, Bublik represented Kazakhstan in the Davis Cup tie against Chile.
 He lost both of his matches to Nicolás Jarry and Cristian Garín.
 In the end, Chile won the tie over Kazakhstan 3–1.
 Seeded sixth and defending champion at the Open Sud de France, he was defeated in a dramatic first-round match by Grégoire Barrère.
 In Rotterdam, he lost in the first round to doubles partner Stan Wawrinka.
 In doubles, he and Wawrinka upset second seeded team Nikola Mektić/Mate Pavić in the first round.
 They lost in their quarterfinal match to Belgian qualifiers Sander Gillé/Joran Vliegen.
 At the Open 13 Provence, he beat fourth seed and world No. 25, Grigor Dimitrov, in the quarterfinals in three sets; he saved two match points in the third set tie-breaker.
 He lost in the semifinals to top seed and world No. 11, Hubert Hurkacz, who would end up winning the tournament.
 At the Dubai Championships, he was beaten in the second round by third seed, world No. 7, and eventual champion, Daniil Medvedev.
 During the week of 6 March, Bublik competed at the BNP Paribas Open.
 He lost in the first round to qualifier Wu Tung-lin.
 Seeded fourth at the Arizona Classic, he ousted defending champion, Denis Kudla, in the first round.
 He reached the quarterfinals where he lost to qualifier Jan-Lennard Struff.
 In Miami, he was defeated in the first round by J. J. Wolf.